khoj-ai/khoj/src/interface/obsidian/README.md

 ## Use
 ### Search
 Click the *Khoj search* icon 🔎 on the [Ribbon](https://help.obsidian.md/User+interface/Workspace/Ribbon) or run *Khoj: Search* from the [Command Palette](https://help.obsidian.md/Plugins/Command+palette)

+*Note: Ensure the khoj server is running in the background before searching.
+Execute `khoj --no-gui` in your terminal if it is not already running*

 <details><summary>Query Filters</summary>